jcksnvllxr80/berrycam/README.md

 If this returns less than 3.7.0 then there are a few things you can do.

-#### Things you can do:
+#### Things you can do

 **1. Upgrade your Raspberry Pi OS**

 You could install a newer version of Raspberry Pi OS which has newer versions of Python.
 This is definitely the most direct route to consider if you're blowing the dust off a trusty Pi that's been sitting in the cupboard.

 See [Setting up your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up) to get the latest version of Raspberry Pi OS and flash to your SD card.